 And here is a breakdown of where the tax money goes, including how much is set aside for problem gambling support:

 |Time Period||Taxes collected||Money to General Fund||Money for Problem Gambling|

 Virginia sports betting: How much money will be bet annually?

 The top-line number is the one that gets headlines in the growing US sports betting industry.
 Some states are already seeing billions wagered on a monthly basis; tens of billions have been bet on sports in the US since the fall of the federal ban in 2018.

-With that being the case, we are guessing that Virginia could reach more than $7 billion dollars in annual handle, with perhaps as low as $6 billion or less on the low range of outcomes.
+With that being the case, we are guessing that Virginia could reach more than $7 billion dollars in annual handle, with perhaps as low as $6 billion or less on the low range of outcomes, at market maturity.
 The $7 billion figure would not happen immediately but instead years down the road when Virginia online sports betting verges on maturity.

 How do we get there?